2020 RWS Open

 1. Team and Entry Fee

-c) The entry fee is nonrefundable but is transferable (only if transferred and accepted prior to midnight March 23rd) should a team have to withdraw or is disqualified for any reason after paying their entry.
+c) The entry fee is nonrefundable after July 3, 2020 but is transferable (only if transferred and accepted prior to midnight July 10th) should a team have to withdraw or is disqualified for any reason after paying their entry.

 d) All teams fish both days.